siiftun1857/istrolid-magnux-documents/modifiers.md

 Remove cloaked enemies from weapons targeting of units.

+## cloak_initially_decloak
+> tags: gameplayImpact
+> groups: vanilla_defects
+> incompatible_with: ghost_fleet
+> info: Cloaked units spawn with decloaked.

+Units spawn without cloak, even if they are capable of cloaking.

 ## units_radius_smallest_circle
 > tags: gameplayImpact, recomputeUnitsRequired
 > info: Units center and radius will use the smallest circle.